Commands Sent Forth

-Three repetitions are significant in helping us grasp the message of this segment.
+Three repetitions are significant in helping us grasp the message of this final segment of Psalm 147.
 First, the psalmist uses “he sends out” twice (vss.
 15 & 18).
 Then “his word” occurs three times in quick succession (vss.
 15, 18, & 19).
 Finally, “judgments” is found twice (vss.
 19 & 20).
 Structurally, there is more than one way we could outline this segment.
 Here are a couple:

 According to the verbs that are used